What does CPR stand for? A Comprehensive Overview

-You’re enjoying a walk in the park when a man falls to the ground next to you.
+What does CPR stand for?
+It stands for cardiopulmonary resuscitation.
+Say, you’re enjoying a walk in the park when a man falls to the ground next to you.
 When you get to him, he’s not breathing, not responding, and you can’t feel his pulse.
-What do you do?
+What do you do at this point?

-Today, we’ll help you find out what does CPR stand for and its importance.
+That’s why, today, we’ll help you find out “what does CPR stand for” and its importance.

 Table of Content

 To begin with, CPR stands for cardiopulmonary resuscitation.
 In fact, researchers at Johns Hopkins University accidentally discovered in 1958 that external pressure on a dog’s chest during ventricular fibrillation produced a pulse in the animal’s femoral artery.
 That accident gave rise to CPR as we know it today.
 However, hospitals didn’t take long to use this life-saving finding on patients.

 But, in those early days, CPR was called “closed chest massage” to separate it from the version with the chest cut open, in which the doctor reached in and pushed the open heart.